Quotations and Allusions in

 Mr. Ashley Sampson

 » Ashley Sampson (1900-1947) owned the Centenary Press, a small publishing firm in London that became part of another London publishing house, Geoffrey Bles, around 1930.
 The names of both publishers appear on the title page of the first edition of The Problem of Pain.
-Lewis’s early book The Pilgrim’s Regress (1933) had inspired Sampson to ask him to contribute a book to a series called “Christian Challenge”, intended to introduce the Christian faith to people outside the Church.
+Lewis’s early book The Pilgrim’s Regress (1933), along with his 1938 science fiction novel Out of the Silent Planet, had inspired Sampson to ask him to contribute a book to a series called “Christian Challenge”, intended to introduce the Christian faith to people outside the Church.

 On the significance of The Pilgrim Regress as a silent booster of Lewis’s Christian career, it may further be noted that this early book had also led to Lewis being invited to deliver the 1939 sermon which got him admitted into the company of famous English preachers even before he had acquired any further national fame as a Christian speaker.